gardners/surveysystem/player/readme.md

 You can hook in assertion tests for responses to specified answer ids.
 This is especially useful when using python `nextquestion` hooks in the backend.

-Assertion hooks are defined as a map of answer uids and [assertion](https://nodejs.org/api/assert.html) callbacks who provide the parsed response json as their only argument
+Assertion hooks are defined as a map of answer uids and [assertion](https://nodejs.org/api/assert.html) callbacks who provide the parsed response json as their only argument.

 Location: